 To the Steering and Approval Committee of the Adams Fellowship Program

-Adams Fellowships are granted each year to about eight doctoral students in the second year of their doctoral studies, for periods of up to four consecutive academic years.
+Adams Fellowships are granted each year to about seven doctoral students in the second year of their doctoral studies, for periods of up to four consecutive academic years.
 Candidates are submitted by the academic institutions from among their students.
 Fellowship recipients are exempted by their institutions from tuition.